KorwinBriggs/nodenotes/README.md

 # nodenotes
-Officially a little CLI note-taking app, but actually a way of learning how yargs works.
+Officially a little CLI note-taking app, but actually an excuse to learn how yargs works